Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Grades of Birdseye Maple Flooring Available:

-Birdseye maple isn't a separate variety or species of maple, but rather a phenomenon of unknown cause that occurs within several other species of tree as well, and that is distinguished by a distinctive pattern in the wood resembling tiny, swirling eyes within the smooth lines of grain.
+Birdseye maple isn't a separate variety or species of sugar maple, but rather a figuring phenomenon of unknown cause that occurs within that species as well as in several other species of tree as well.
+It is distinguished by a distinctive pattern in the wood resembling tiny, swirling eyes within the smooth lines of grain.
 When Maple lumber is graded, the majority of the brown heartwood and the white sapwood are separated.
 Small amounts of Birdseye Maple are naturally found and separated out for its premium price.

-This page describes Birdseye Maple only, as regular Maple is treated like a separate species.
+This page describes the type of flooring with with birdseye figuring only, as regular Maple is treated like a separate species.
 Please refer to the Curly Maple flooring properties page for more information on other Maple grades.
-Birdseye Maple is a highly sought after Maple product in any grade.
+Birdseye Maple is a highly sought-after Maple product in any grade.